 - On March 31, 2021, the City Council and the Planning and Transportation Commission held a joint workshop to kick off the Housing Element update.
 City staff and the City's Housing Element Consultant provided an overview of new requirements and responded to questions.
 (Note that due to the ongoing COVID 19 pandemic and restrictions on public gatherings in place at the time of this workshop, the City utilized a virtual format for engagement and community input.) - On May 12, 2021, a virtual meeting was held with City staff, including the City Manager and the City Attorney, and the Mission Viejo Planning Partnership, a housing advocacy group, including representatives from the Kennedy Commission and South County Outreach.
-(Note that this meeting was requested by the Mission Viejo Planning Partnership and did not involve City public notification.) - On May 24, 2021, the Planning and Transportation Commission conducted a public meeting to hear public input and provide update on the progress of the General Plan, focusing on development of the Housing Element sites inventory. - On June 8, 2021, the City Council conducted a noticed public meeting for preliminary consideration of a draft update to the Housing Element.
+(Note that this meeting was requested by the Mission Viejo Planning Partnership and did not involve City public notification.) - On May 24, 2021, the Planning and Transportation Commission conducted a public meeting to hear public input and provide update on the progress of the General Plan, focusing on development of the Housing Element sites inventory. - On June 8, 2021, the City Council conducted a noticed public meeting for preliminary consideration of a draft update to the Housing Element. - On June 22, 2021, the City Council conducted an additional noticed public meeting for preliminary consideration of a draft update to the Housing Element.

-- On June 22, 2021, the City Council conducted an additional noticed public meeting for preliminary consideration of a draft update to the Housing Element. - On September 27, 2021, the Planning and Transportation Commission conducted a noticed public hearing to consider a comprehensive update to the City's General Plan Housing Element, as well as related action to the Land Use Element and the Zoning Map, to accommodate residential development during the 6th Housing Cycle. - On October 12, 2021, the City Council conducted a noticed public hearing to consider a comprehensive update the City's General Plan Housing Element, as well as related action to the Land Use Element and Zoning Map, to accommodate residential development during the 6th Housing Cycle. - On June 9, 2022 and June 10, 2022, City staff held two additional Community Workshops and gave an overview of the City's findings and strategies regarding opportunities for affordable housing and the City's ability to affirmatively further fair housing throughout the community. - June 12, 2023, Noticed public hearing before Planning and Transportation Commission - June 22, 2023, City staff held a Community Workshop at the Norman P. Murray Community and Senior Center, and gave an overview of proposed revisions to the Housing Element.
-About 30 members of the public were in attendance. - June 27, 2023, Noticed public meeting before City Council - The Updated Housing Element was posted on City website, and stakeholders were notified of the availability of the Housing Element for public review.
-The revisions to the adopted Housing Element were available for review on the City's website beginning May 27, 2023, at least seven days prior to resubmitting the Housing Element to HCD. - On November 13, 2023, the Planning and Transportation Commission conducted a public hearing to consider revisions to the previously adopted housing element and forward a recommendation to the City Council. - On November 14, 2023, the City Council conducted a noticed public hearing to consider readoption of the revised Housing Element, as well as implementing measures. - The further revised Housing Element was posted to the City's website, and stakeholders were notified of its availability, at least seven days prior to the public hearings and prior to resubmitting the Housing Element to HCD.
+- On September 27, 2021, the Planning and Transportation Commission conducted a noticed public hearing to consider a comprehensive update to the City's General Plan Housing Element, as well as related action to the Land Use Element and the Zoning Map, to accommodate residential development during the 6th Housing Cycle. - On October 12, 2021, the City Council conducted a noticed public hearing to consider a comprehensive update the City's General Plan Housing Element, as well as related action to the Land Use Element and Zoning Map, to accommodate residential development during the 6th Housing Cycle. - On June 9, 2022 and June 10, 2022, City staff held two additional Community Workshops and gave an overview of the City's findings and strategies regarding opportunities for affordable housing and the City's ability to affirmatively further fair housing throughout the community. - June 5, 2023, Noticed public hearing before Planning and Transportation Commission - June 27, 2023, Noticed public hearing before City Council

+The revisions to the adopted Housing Element were available for review on the City's website beginning May 27, 2023, at least seven days prior to resubmitting the Housing Element to HCD.